jsacco1/utils/bash_commands.md

 # Some useful snippets for Bash

 ## Environment Setup

+   How to fix fatal error: zlib.h: no such file or directory?

+  `sudo apt-get install libz-dev`

 ### Copy and send file over a secure, encrypted network connection
   Use Linux scp command: